-Also see: Episode 253 on the post-9/11 anthrax murders; Episode 177 on Bradford Bishop, the Bethesda foreign service officer who murdered his family; Episode 171 on Samuel Sheinbein, the Aspen Hill teenager who was convicted of murdering his classmate at Wheaton’s Kennedy High School.
+Also see: Episode 253 on the post-9/11 anthrax murders; True Crime All the Time Unsolved on Bradford Bishop, the Bethesda foreign service officer who murdered his family; Episode 171 on Samuel Sheinbein, the Aspen Hill teenager who was convicted of murdering his classmate at Wheaton’s Kennedy High School.

 My Favorite Murder on the murder of Jayna Murray at Bethesda’s Lululemon (Episode 31)